TomatenKuchenDEV/docs/docs/boostmessages.md

 ---
 title: Boost messages
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 Explains how to send a message on new or former boosters.
 ---

 This feature can be used to send a message if a user boosts the server and didn't boost before, and if a user removes all it's boosts from the server.